2014 Pacific typhoon season: Typhoon Hagupit (Ruby)

 On November 30, the JMA started to track a tropical depression about 530 km south-southwest of Kosrae, however operationally it was tracked early the next day.
 By December 1, the JTWC started issuing advisories as the system has intensified into a tropical storm, assigning the name Hagupit.
 Hagupit intensified into a typhoon the next day.
 During December 3, Hagupit started to undergo a phase of explosive intensification from a Category 2 typhoon to a Category 5 super typhoon, as a clear and well-defined eye developed.
 Later the same day, Hagupit entered the PAR, with PAGASA giving the name Ruby.
 Early on December 4, Hagupit reached its peak intensity with 10-minute sustained winds of 215 km/h and a minimum barometric pressure of 905 hPa.
 Thereafter, the typhoon encountered moderate vertical windshear from the east and started an eyewall replacement cycle as it weakened to a Category 4 super typhoon.
 The JTWC downgraded Hagupit to a Category 3 typhoon just before December 7.
 Hagupit made landfall over Eastern Samar and encountered land reaction, as it further weakened to a Category 2 typhoon.
 Hours later, the system moved in a northwestward direction and made its second landfall over Masbate.
 The next day, both agencies downgraded Hagupit to a severe tropical storm, due to its continued slow movement and land reaction as it made its third landfall over the island of Marinduque.
 During its fourth landfall over Batangas, the JMA downgraded it to a tropical storm.
 On December 9, Hagupit emerged to the South China Sea, retaining its tropical storm intensity.
 Although due to an increase of deep convection near the center, Hagupit slightly strengthened, though its intensity remained at tropical storm strength.
 By December 12, Hagupit weakened to a tropical depression until both agencies issued their final advisory on the storm.
 The JMA tracked it until it dissipated just southeast of Ho Chi Minh City, Vietnam later the same day.

+As of December 19, at least 18 people had been confirmed dead by the typhoon, leaving nearly 916 injured according to the NDRRMC.
+Total financial loss were calculated at PhP5.09 billion (US$114 million).